 By the time I finished all the above it was like 11am already.
 Fret not.
 I dilly dally around… that explained the huge preparing time.

 We bake our kuih kapit with charcoal.
 Have you seen an electric kuih kapit maker?
 I’ve not but I heard they EXIST!!!
-Hahaha :laughing:… Of course it’s simpler to use an electric maker but hey where’s the fun ya?
+Hahaha… Of course it’s simpler to use an electric maker but hey where’s the fun ya?

 Things to Prepare for Baking Kuih Kapit Using Charcoal, Che-Cheh’s way